libriscv/libriscv/README.md

 ## Instruction set support

-The emulator currently supports RV32IMAC, however the foundation is laid for RV64IM.
+The emulator currently supports RV32GC (IMAFDC), and the foundation is laid for RV64IM.
-The F and D-extensions are mostly supported (32- and 64-bit floating point instructions).
+The F and D-extensions should be 100% supported (32- and 64-bit floating point instructions), and there is a test-suite for these instructions, however they haven't been extensively tested as there are generally few FP-instructions in normal programs.

+Note: The compression extension suffers slight performance penalties due to all the bit-fiddling involved.
 There is no support for the E- and Q-extensions.

 ## Usage